peerlibrary/node-xml4js/README.md

 `node-xml2js`.
 By default it maps attributes to `$` field and values to `_` field.
 Values are converted from strings to corresponding reasonable JavaScript type.

+**Warning**: This package uses XML Schema only as much as needed to improve conversion of XML but it is not a full XML validator and it will successfuly convert some otherwise invalid XML.

 Examples
 --------